A DEEPER UNDERSTANDING

 FUTUREPROOFING THE OFFICE

 Guided by a future-driven vision and deep understanding of SAP’s needs, we combined expertise in design and build to ensure a quality and sustainable result.
 “As more companies move towards a hybrid workforce, it is imperative for us to provide user-centric design solutions that offer flexibility and agility.”
-Says Jeanette Siew, Executive Director of DB&B.
+Says Jeanette Siew, Executive Director of office interior design firm, DB&B.